QuTech-Delft/cQASM-spec/README.md

     (uint<3>)4      # uint<3>: 4
     (uint<3>)80     # ERROR: overflow

 Semantically, the bitcount parameters specify only a minimum width: an implementation is free to represent a `uint<5>` as an `uint<8>` or even an `int<64>`.
-Overflow behavior of an operator like + is therefore fully undefined.
+Therefore, operators like `+`, `-`, and `*` may set these past-MSB bits during overflow:

+    0x10u * 0x10u   # May be 0 as expected (due to overflow), but may
+                    #   also be the unrepresentable number 0x100!

 However, for typecasts, implementations are required to force the number representation to be representable in that notation using the following rules:

  - Unrepresentable bits are set to zero.
- - For signed fixed-point numbers, the sign is copied to the MSB of the destination type.
+ - For signed fixed-point numbers, the sign is copied to the MSB of the destination type, so sign is always maintained.

+Thus, if a cast is applied after a `+`, `-`, or `*` operator, the result is defined again:

+    (uint<8>)(0x10u * 0x10u) -> 0

-It is recommended for simulators to track whether overflow has occurred, so they can exit with an error if a number with undefined overflow is used before an appropriate typecast is applied.
+It is recommended for simulators to track whether overflow has occurred for a number, so they can exit with an error if the number is used before an appropriate typecast is applied.

 #### Floating-point numbers